 - You’ll be in control and won’t fall for him too soon

 And for the most part, these are all true.

 These are the advantages of the typical dating advice on making men invest in you:

-- Control And Not Falling In Love
+- You Will Not Fall In Love

 We tend to like less what’s very available (Cialdini), so investing little while receiving lots will “safeguard” your feelings indeed.